bernie-skipole/remscope/docs/index.md

 backup.py gets a dump of the main database, 2:30 afternoon every saturday, compresses and encrypts it, and saves the file where it can be downloaded by admin users.

+## Upgrade during development

+If changes are made to the software on the github site, and these are to be applied to the running system, the following can be done - however this will briefly stop the site working, so should be done in daylight hours.

+**sudo systemctl stop acremscope**

+**sudo systemctl stop indidrivers**

+**source upgradefromgit**

+**sudo systemctl start indidrivers**

+**sudo systemctl start acremscope**

+## Restore user database from backup file

+Only a system administrator can restore the database, it cannot be done from the web pages.
+You should stop the service:

+**sudo systemctl stop acremscope**

+The backup file should be in directory ~/www/astrodata/served/backups, or if you have a backup file held externally, it should be placed there.

+The restore program will not restore if a running database is in existence, check with:

+**cd ~/www/astrodata/maindb**

+**ls**

+If the list of contents shows the file main.db, then remove it with:

+**rm main.db**

+Ensure this directory list also includes the file keyfile - this contains the encryption key to unlock the backup.
+If the backup was created with a different keyfile, then the correct keyfile has to replace this file - or the file edited to contain the correct encryption string.

+Then restore the backup file by running restore.py with the path to the backup file, set backupfilename to the correct name:

+**python3 restore.py ~/www/astrodata/served/backups/backupfilename**

+and finally re-start the service

+**sudo systemctl start acremscope**